limjiaxiang/doggo-cv-chatbot/README.md

 Data Science Process:<br/>
 <br/>

+Update 14/01/2019:
+1. Deployed using AWS EC2 with a cronjob of 30 mins interval to ensure automatic re-deployment of bot (@DoggoDetectBot on Telegram)
+2. Fixed indexing error with telegram bot when using breed predict function
+3. Converted function from top 1 breed per image prediction to the top 3 breeds per image prediction

 Update 10/07/2018:
 1. Used Python as backend for Telegram Bot, using Telegram Bot API
 2. Loads model, downloads images sent to the bot onto memory and predicts breed using it